-WHAT OTHER MEASURES CAN I TAKE TO KEEP MY DONKEY

-COOL?
+What other measures can I take to keep my donkey cool?

-Freeze an ice-cream tub of water with safe leaves, fruit, or vegetables inside to make a healthy ice lolly.
-See our advice on Tasty treats for more information.
-If you have a small herd rather than a pair of donkeys, freeze several smaller tubs.
-This way, each donkey gets to have a turn.

-Set up a fan to keep your stabled donkey cool.
+- Freeze an ice-cream tub of water with safe leaves, fruit, or vegetables inside to make a healthy ice lolly.
+See factsheets Donkey treats sweet treats and tasty tempters and Safe trees and shrubs for donkeys for more information. - If you have a small herd rather than a pair of donkeys, freeze several smaller tubs.
+This way each donkey gets to have a turn. - Set up a fan to keep your stabled donkey cool.
 Check that the noise does not bother them.
-Make sure the fan is not so close as to annoy your donkey or be a potential hazard.

-Gently sponge-down or hose your donkey with cool water.
+Make sure the fan is not so close as to annoy your donkey or be a potential hazard. - Gently sponge-down or hose your donkey with cool water.
 Introduce both gradually and carefully.
 With the sponge, work from the neck down the body.
-With the hose, start gently on a front leg and work up the body if your donkey is tolerant.

-Always be gentle with your donkey, especially when bathing their head.
+With the hose, start gently on a front leg and work up the body if your donkey is tolerant. - Always be gentle with your donkey, especially when bathing their head.
 Avoid getting any water in their ears.

-MORE INFORMATION

-Our skilled and experienced team of welfare advisers are on hand to give advice and appropriate support during office hours.
-If you're having problems caring for your donkeys or mules, contact our welfare team or telephone 01395 578222 and ask to be put through to the welfare department.